-- 27. In case the Company is unable to pay the dividend to any shareholder by the electronic mode, due to non-availability of the details of the bank account, the Company shall upon normalisation of postal services dispatch the dividend warrants to such shareholder by post. - Members may note that as per the Income Tax Act, 1961, as amended by the Finance Act, 2020, dividends paid or distributed by the Company after April 1, 2020, shall be taxable in the hands of the shareholders and the Company shall be required to deduct tax at source (TDS) at the prescribed rates from the dividend to be paid to shareholders, subject to approval of shareholders in the ensuing AGM.
-The TDS rate would vary depending on the residential status of the shareholder and the documents submitted by them and accepted by the Company. - All Shareholders are requested to ensure that the below details are completed and/or updated, as applicable, in their respective demat account(s) maintained with the Depository participant(s); or in case of shares held in physical form, with the Company, on or before the Record Date i.e. Thursday, July 22, 2021.
+- 26. In case the Company is unable to pay the dividend to any shareholder by the electronic mode, due to non-availability of the details of the bank account, the Company shall dispatch the dividend warrants to such shareholder by post. - 27.
+Members may note that as per the Income Tax Act, 1961, as amended by the Finance Act, 2020, dividends paid or distributed by the Company after April 1, 2020, shall be taxable in the hands of the shareholders and the Company shall be required to deduct tax at source (TDS) at the prescribed rates from the dividend to be paid to the shareholders, subject to approval of the shareholders in the ensuing AGM.
+For the prescribed rates for various categories, please refer to the Finance Act, 2020 and the amendments thereof.

+The TDS rate would vary depending on the residential status of the shareholder and the documents submitted by them and accepted by the Company.

+All Shareholders are requested to ensure that the below details are completed and/or updated, as applicable, in their respective demat account(s) maintained with the Depository participant(s); or in case of shares held in physical form, with the Company, on or before the Record Date i.e. Friday, July 8, 2022.